iPlantCollaborativeOpenSource/crushbone/README.md

 Its a good idea to walk through the install.sh script and read what is going on.
 This script assumes a clean install on a barebones machine.

+######Atmosphere configuration

-######Atmosphere configuration files if you have them, but are not necessary as the script will create them if they are not found
+If you have them, but are not necessary as the script will create them if they are not found

 * local.py
 * secrets.py